gollapinnikarthik/manipulating-data-with-numpy-code-along-project/README.md

 ### Learnings from the project

- Readinfg data using numpy module
+Reading data using numpy module
 Using numpy unique and shape function
 Subsetting numpy data using [:] methods
 Using conditional filtering using slicing and indexing in numpy